gsi-ee/go4/Go4ExampleSimple/Readme.txt

 Then make all.

 Adapt the example
+First of all, it is good idea to rename all classes.
+For this, go4 rename.sh script can be used:

+$GO4SYS/build/rename.sh "XXX" "Myname"

 Most probably you will change TXXXParam to keep useful parameters.
 Definitely you will change TXXXProc to create your histograms, conditions, pictures, and finally write your analysis function BuildEvent.